Lumina’s Award-Winning Team

 Mo Weinman, BSN

 Mo Weinman joined Lumina Hospice & Palliative Care in February of 2022.
 Weinman brings nearly 20 years of experience in critical care and is completing a Master’s degree in Nursing Education.
-Her duties include managing quality and compliance for Lumina.
+In her role, Mo oversees the clinical team and works closely with other members of leadership and administrative staff to ensure compliance and excellent patient care.

 Naomi Hirsch, Ed.M.

 Naomi Hirsch is the Volunteer Coordinator at Lumina Hospice & Palliative Care.
 Hirsch manages over 75 volunteers that provide support in the office, outreach to the community, visits to hospice and palliative care patients, and assistance to Transitions clients.
 She organizes new volunteer trainings throughout the year.
 She also creates professional development opportunities for current volunteers, and facilitates the monthly Lumina Death Café.
-Hirsch has a Master’s degree in Adult Education from Oregon State University, and is an active volunteer in the Corvallis community.
+Hirsch has a Master’s degree in Adult Education from Oregon State University, and received her End-of-Life Doula professional certificate from the University of Vermont.
 She joined Lumina Hospice & Palliative Care in August 2015.

 Holly Terlson joined Lumina in May of 2021.
 Terlson holds a Bachelor’s degree from Oregon State University and has extensive experience working with local nonprofit agencies across Linn and Benton Counties.
 She has worked in the senior services field for many years coordinating volunteers and providing community outreach.
 Her duties include community outreach and education, fundraising, and marketing.